 No, of course not.
 Yet, frustratingly for all the demand gen people out there, this is too often the only choice that’s available.

 In an increasingly sophisticated and competitive martech industry, there’s no excuse for clunky and inefficient anymore.
 Efficient demand gen requires a “single source of truth“, which automates the data-gathering process, bringing together insights from all the relevant sources (first- and third-party data, unstructured social data, the open web, etc.) and verifying them for you.

 That frees your marketing and sales teams to do what they do best — unburdened by the Sisyphean task of data maintenance, and no longer tempted to compensate by data-hoarding.

-That’s what HR outsourcing company Zuman did.
-After traditional data vendors proved more trouble than they were worth, Zuman quickly turned to a much smarter solution — one which doubled the number of meetings booked by their sales team, and increased pre-MQL lead engagement by 45%.
+That’s what Dynacast did.
+After traditional data vendors proved more trouble than they were worth, Dynacast quickly turned to a much smarter solution — one which enabled them to run effective outbound and account-based marketing campaigns.